-I swear (or affirm) that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada, including the Constitution, which recognizes and affirms the Aboriginal and treaty rights of First Nations, Inuit and Métis peoples, and fulfil my duties as a Canadian citizen.44 [AUTHORS' EMPHASIS]
+I swear (or affirm) that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada, including the Constitution, which recognizes and affirms the Aboriginal and treaty rights of First Nations, Inuit and Métis peoples, and fulfil my duties as a Canadian citizen46 [AUTHORS' EMPHASIS].

-This version of the Oath or Affirmation of Citizenship was developed in response to the TRC's call to action number 94, which proposed a new version that references treaty rights.45 It was further shaped by consultations with newcomers to Canada, the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council.46
+This version of the Oath or Affirmation of Citizenship was developed in response to the TRC's Call to Action 94, which proposed a new version that references treaty rights.
+47 It was further shaped by consultations with newcomers to Canada, the Assembly of First Nations, Inuit Tapiriit Kanatami and the Métis National Council.
+48

 The bill did not proceed past first reading in the House of Commons and died on the Order Paper when the 42nd Parliament was dissolved.
+However, it was replaced by the almost identical Bill C-8, An Act to amend the Citizenship Act (Truth and